Swiss authorities aim to keep negotiating with US on tariffs

 US tariffs: Trump cites ‘big’ trade deficit with Switzerland

 Swiss authorities dispute this.
-While Switzerland has a surplus in the export of goods to the US, the US has a surplus in services exports, the economics ministry said on Saturday.
+While Switzerland runs a surplus in the export of goods to the US, the US has a surplus in services exports, the economics ministry said on Saturday.

-It added that the goods export surplus is “in no way based on ‘unfair’ trade practices” – on the contrary, Switzerland unilaterally abolished all industrial tariffs as of January 1, 2024.
+The goods export surplus is “in no way based on ‘unfair’ trade practices”, it added – on the contrary, Switzerland unilaterally abolished all industrial tariffs as of January 1, 2024.
+This means that over 99% of US goods can be imported duty-free.

-Over 99% of goods from the US can thus be imported duty-free into Switzerland.
-The country also does not practice “market-distorting industrial subsidies”, the ministry said.
-The government remains committed to diversifying trade relations with global partners, as well as to open markets and stable framework conditions.
+Neither does the country engage in “market-distorting industrial subsidies”, the economics ministry said.
+The government remains committed to diversifying trade relations with global partners, as well as to open markets and stable framework conditions, it said.

 Job fears

-Because the tariffs would significantly worsen the competitiveness of Swiss manufacturers and exporters, there would surely be job losses in key industries, Gersbach said in an interview with newspapers belonging to the Tamedia group.
+Because the tariffs would significantly worsen the competitiveness of Swiss manufacturers and exporters, there would surely be job losses in key industries, he said.
+If production sites are relocated, this would have additional effects on the labour market, added Gersbach, the co-director of the KOF Swiss Economic Institute at the federal technology institute ETH Zurich.

 More